TileDB-Inc/archived-TileDB-CLI-Python/README.md

 # TileDB-CLI

-TileDB-CLI is a heirachal CLI interface to the TileDB Storage Engine.
+TileDB-CLI is a hierarchical CLI interface to the TileDB Storage Engine.

 ## Installation